-IMRO fully appreciates the very significant challenges and uncertainty that you, our valued customers have and still experience.
-Whether you have closed your business or whether you are able to continue to deliver your service, we understand that the economic and financial landscape has completely changed since March and it is likely we will have to operate with significant business restrictions for the foreseeable future.
+IMRO fully appreciates the very significant challenges and uncertainty that you, our valued customers have endured and still experience.
+Whether you have closed your business or whether you are able to continue to deliver your service, we understand that the economic and financial landscape has completely changed since March 2020 and it is likely we will have to operate with significant business restrictions for the foreseeable future.
 We want to assure you that we are continuing to work hard to support you as much as we possibly can at this time of unprecedented uncertainty.
-At the beginning of this pandemic, we put in place several measures designed to reduce the financial burden you and your businesses are currently experiencing.
-We have already communicated directly with many of you and based on that communication, we have compiled a list of Frequently Asked Questions below that we hope will help you understand the measures we have put in place and how they will operate.
+At the beginning of this pandemic, IMRO put in place several measures designed to reduce the financial burden on you and your businesses.
+We have communicated directly with a broad range of our customers and based on that communication, we have compiled a list of Frequently Asked Questions below that we hope will help you understand the measures we have put in place and how they will operate.

 Of course, if your question is not covered here, our Customer First Team will be delighted to deal with your questions by e-mail or over the phone and they can be contacted using the details below.
-We will do our best to work with you as much as we possibly can through this extraordinarily difficult period for Irish business and Irish society.
+We will do our best to work with you so we can all come through this extraordinarily difficult period for Irish business and society.

 COVID-19 FREQUENTLY ASKED QUESTIONS | IMRO CUSTOMERS

 My business is closed due to Covid-19.
-Will IMRO support me in terms of payments due to IMRO?
+Will IMRO support me in terms of payments due?

-If you remain closed and want to continue to make payments during this period or have any specific questions about your account, please contact our Customer First Team at ei.ormi@tsrifremotsuc or 1800 66 10 10.
+If you remain closed and want to continue to make payments during this period or have any specific questions about your account, please contact our Customer First Team at ei.ormi@tsrifremotsuc or by phone at 01-6448027.

-While acutely aware of the continuing uncertainty facing Irish businesses, IMRO is recommencing collection activity for customers that have re-opened and we are asking you to resume payments on your account if you have an outstanding balance.
-If you have an IMRO direct debit in place, we will resume this if we haven’t already done so.
+While acutely aware of the continuing uncertainty facing Irish businesses, IMRO has recommenced collection activity for customers that have re-opened or for those who have been able to stay open.
+If you are in that position, we are asking you to resume payments on your account if you have an outstanding balance.
+If your business is open and you have an IMRO direct debit in place, we will resume this if we haven’t already done so.
 The credit control team is not currently seeking payment from customers that remain closed.

-IMRO request that you do not cancel your direct debit and opt for the direct debit moratorium to reduce the administration burden on your business and IMRO when your business re-opens.
+IMRO request that you do not cancel your direct debit and opt for the direct debit deferral to reduce the administration burden on your business and IMRO when your business re-opens.

 Will I receive a credit note from IMRO if my business has been closed?